vijay03/cs360v-f21/Lab1.md

 #### Checking Support for VMX and Extended Paging

 Your first task will be to implement detection that the CPU supports vmx and extended paging.
 Remember the output that you checked from the cpuid instruction in Part 1.
 You now will interpret those values you noted down to check whether the CPU supports vmx and extended paging.
 To understand how to implement the checks for the vmx and extended paging support, read Chapters 23.6, 24.6.2, and Appendices A.3.2-3 from the [Intel Manual](http://www.cs.utexas.edu/~vijay/cs378-f17/projects/64-ia-32-architectures-software-developer-vol-3c-part-3-manual.pdf).
+Chapter 1 of [this other manual](https://www.intel.com/content/www/us/en/architecture-and-technology/64-ia-32-architectures-software-developer-vol-3a-part-1-manual.html) provides some information about how to read Intel manuals that may be helpful.

 Once you have read these sections, you will understand how to check support for vmx and extended paging.
 Now, implement the vmx_check_support() and vmx_check_ept() functions in vmm/vmx.c.
 Please read the hints above these functions to spot code that is already provided, for example, to read MSRs.